ZECTBynmo/order-dependency/README.md

 # AI Tools

-Instructor-js is an excellent tool written by a friend of mine.
+Instructor-js is my preferred way to interact with LLMs, an excellent tool written by a friend of mine (a typescript clone of python instructor).
 It sets up a common interface to multiple LLMs, and allows you to clearly define output schemas using zod.

+# The Order Dependency Problem

+The app UI shows the details of my full analysis, but briefly here:

+I created a set of 5 multiple choice questions.
+Some with clear correct answers, and some with ambiguous opinion-based answers.
+The problem is most likely to be visible with ambiguous questions, so it was important to have both types, and be able to show the difference.

+I set a high temperature (0.9) to try to emphasize result variability.